-ICD capitalizes preaquisition costs until management determines the proposed development is not feasable.
+ICD capitalizes preaquisition costs until management determines the proposed development is not feasable, which is included in construction-in-progress in the accompanying consolidated financial statements.
 ICD's preacquisition costs do not include AHA's incremental indirect project costs clearly associated with the acquisition, development and construction of the proposed project.
-In general, once a project is approved, the preacquisition costs are reclassified to construction in progress to be reimbursed by a newly formed conolidated entity using third party loans and capital contributions.
+In general, once a project is approved, the preacquisition costs are reclassified to construction-in-progress to be reimbursed by a newly formed conolidated entity using third party loans and capital contributions.